Pathangi-Jatinshravan/infection/README.md

 Khan Academy "Infection" Model
 ============

-## Run me
+## Instructions

-1. If you do not already have `networkx`, please install using `pip install networkx`.
+1. Dependencies: If you do not already have `networkx` and the latest `matplotlib`, please install with `pip install networkx` and `pip install --upgrade matplotlib`.

-2. Run total infection with `python total_infection.py`.
+2. Run total infection `python total_infection.py`.
 You will see a (fake) list of users and be prompted for the name of the first infection.

-3. Run limited infection with `python limited_infection.py`
+3. Run limited infection with `python limited_infection.py`.

-4. Change coach relations in `edges.csv` and rerun for fun, ad infinitum.
+4. Modify or append coaching relations in `edges.csv` and rerun for fun, ad infinitum.

-## EDA
+## EDA and Questions

+KA is estimated to have 6 million users a month - what proportion of these are classroom-based vs. lone users.

 Is the coaching network 'small-world' or 'scale free'?
 Given a dataset, I would first plot a histogram of node degree (number of links) across all the entire graph of users in the sample and determine whether the distribution was closer to a bell curve or a power law.
 This result would inform design choices for the limited infection procedure.